RobertoPrevato/DataEntry/README.md

 ## Objectives
 The objectives of the DataEntry library are:
 * to enable the implementation of application-wide validation strategy: centralizing the logic that displays error messages, marks fields in valid or invalid state, and applies validation and formatting rules
-* to implement Promise based validation of fields and forms, therefore supporting validation rules resolved asynchronously (e.g. rules involving AJAX requests) as part of validation process
+* to simplify the definition of asynchronous validation rules (for example, rules involving AJAX requests)
-* to define validation rules for fields in a declarative way
+* to provide a simple way to define new validation and formatting rules
-* enabling the definition of new validation and formatting rules in a simple way
+* to support definition of validation and formatting criteria in a declarative way
-* to provide rich built-in handlers of DOM events, pluggable (they can be disabled, if desired)
+* to also be suitable for Node.js servers and desktop applications implemented with Electron (not only web applications)

 ## Features
 * ES6 source code
 * Unit tested source code
 * Promise based validation of fields and forms
-* automatic decoration of fields (valid state, invalid state, neuter)
+* automatic decoration of fields (valid state, invalid state, neutral)
 * logic to define validation rules
 * logic to define formatting rules
 * logic to apply pre-formatting rules (formatting to be applied upon field focus)